Private Clarence Reginald Nichols

 TRAINING AT LIVERPOOL

 Now training for the new recruits began at Holdsworthy.
 They would spend several weeks there and then move to Newcastle to complete the training.
-Firstly, the men received their vaccinations for smallpox, rabies & plague, then a recruit had to be inducted into military forms of discipline, command, and order.
 This was partially achieved through a program of basic training carried and, in a sense, was maintained for a long as a man was in the service.
 It involved marching and drilling with the rifle, cleaning and caring for personal equipment and being supervised and inspected in ways quite different to ordinary civilian life.
 For example, no boots should be allowed to get in a bad state of wear but must be sent to the bootmaker without delay for repair.
 Men who were found with hair long and unshaven had to have a haircut and shave

 Secondly, after basic training there followed the far more serious exercise of turning a man into a fighting soldier at least partially prepared for the kind of warfare he was about to experience overseas.
 The topics and exercises in the syllabus of training were a world away from their former lives and included daily physical training, entrenching, wiring, firing rifle grenades, firing the Lewis light machine gun, dealing with gas attack, using hand grenades, using the bayonet, and the routines to be followed in the trenches.